 Breaking the Glass Ceiling

 Women of my generation did not aspire to break the “glass ceiling.”
 It was an invisible barrier that prevented us from stepping into leadership roles or claiming our independence outside the traditional roles of wife, mother, and caregiver.
 We were taught to nurture, to support, and to quietly hold everything together behind the scenes.
-Times have changed, and so have I. Over these past two years, through immense personal challenge, I have cracked my own glass ceiling, not with loud protest, but with perseverance, grace, and grit.
+Over time, however, women have become leaders in their families and communities, guiding others through personal storms and inspiring those around them.
+Just as David was anointed king despite being the youngest and least expected, we too can rise to leadership and strength, even when the world overlooks us.
+Times have changed, and so have I. Over these past two years, through immense personal challenge, I have cracked my own glass ceiling, not with loud protest, but with perseverance, grace, and grit, accepting the reality of my human experience.

 “To thine own self be true.” -Shakespeare